rickcat7/exercise/docs.md

 This documentation describes how to use the Catalano automatic toothbrush.
-It could be a sleeping bag, too.
+It could be a flossing tool, too.

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-The toothbrush requires special consideration that was delivered by Marketing.
+The toothbrush requires special consideration that was delivered by Marketing and approved by Engineering.